Intertwining and commutation relations for birth-death processes: Introduction

 \section{Introduction}

-Commutation relations and convexity are useful tools for the fine analysis of Markov diffusion semigroups \cite{bak_emery,bakry2,ledoux}.
-The situation is more delicate on discrete spaces, due to the lack of a chain rule formula \cite{bobkov_ledoux,ane,chen1,jp,bobkov_tetali,chafai2,caputo,chen3}.
-In this work, we obtain new intertwining and sub-commutation relations for a class of birth-death processes involving a discrete gradient and an auxiliary Feynman-Kac semigroup.
+Commutation relations and convexity are useful tools for the fine analysis of Markov diffusion semigroups \cite{bakemery,bakry2,ledoux}.
+The situation is more delicate on discrete spaces, due to the lack of a chain rule formula \cite{bobkovledoux,ane,chen1,jp,bobkovtetali,chafai2,caputo,chen3}.
+In this work, we obtain new intertwining and sub-commutation relations for a class of birth--death processes involving a discrete gradient and an auxiliary Feynman--Kac semigroup.
 We also provide various applications of these relations.
-Our analysis is naturally related to the curvature condition of Caputo-Dai Pra-Posta \cite{caputo} and to the Chen exponent of Chen \cite{chen1,chen3}.
-More precisely, let us consider a birth-death process $(X_t)_{t\geq 0}$ on the state space $\dN := \{ 0,1,2, \ldots \}$, i.e.\ a Markov process with transition probabilities given by
+Our analysis is naturally related to the curvature condition of Caputo--Dai Pra--Posta \cite{caputo} and to the Chen exponent of Chen \cite{chen1,chen3}.
+More precisely, let us consider a birth--death process $(X_t)_{t\geq0}$ on the state space $\dN:= \{ 0,1,2, \ldots\}$, that is, a Markov process with transition probabilities given by